Dubrovnik

 History

 Dubrovnik's history dates back to the 7th century when it was founded as a small settlement.
 It grew significantly in the 14th and 15th centuries, becoming an important maritime power and a key player in Mediterranean trade.
 The city was known as Ragusa and developed a unique cultural identity, maintaining independence for centuries through clever diplomacy.
 In 1667, a devastating earthquake destroyed much of the city, but it was rebuilt in the Baroque style, giving Dubrovnik its distinct architectural character.
-After a tumultuous history, including rule by the Austro-Hungarian Empire and a brief period in Yugoslavia, Dubrovnik declared independence in 1991.
+After a tumultuous history, including rule by the Austro-Hungarian Empire and being part of Yugoslavia, Croatia and thus Dubrovnik declared independence in 1991.

 Attractions